SOAP connection

 -

-SSL Version: Use the dropdown to select a specific SSL version if the HTTP server requires it.
+SSL Version: Select a specific SSL version if the HTTP server requires it.

 -

-Request Headers: Any text entered in this box is sent as an HTTP header.
-Specify each header on one line unless the header is wrapped according to the HTTP standard.
-This field also supports using global variables, project variables, and Jitterbit variables by replacing variables in square brackets
+Request Headers: Enter HTTP headers, with each header on its own line unless wrapped according to HTTP standards.
+This field supports global variables, project variables, and Jitterbit variables using square brackets

 [ ]